 Graphite is probably the most common drawing medium that there is.
 Graphite most commonly comes in the form of a pencil and is what most of us simply refer to as "pencil".
-Therefore a lot of graphite drawings are simply called pencil drawings, even though calling them graphite drawings would be more accurate.
+Therefore, a lot of graphite drawings are simply called pencil drawings, even though calling them graphite drawings would be more accurate.

-The second graphite drawing technique is called "blending".
-Blending can take on many forms.
-Some artists prefer to vary the amount of pressure put on the pencil to change the amount of material applied.
-This creates the range of value that is necessary for the illusion of form.
-Some artists use their fingers to blend the graphite after it is applied to the surface.
-I highly discourage this technique.
+The process of blending can take on many forms.
+Some artists simply prefer to vary the amount of pressure put on the pencil to change the amount of material applied, as we see with "circling".
+Some artists use their fingers to blend the graphite after it is applied to the surface although I highly discourage this technique.
 You have more control with the pencil that you do with your fingers.
 Also, your fingers add oils to the graphite, which usually results in a mess.